tianbo-xie/lab/content/authors/brynn/_index.md

 ---
 # Display name
-title: Sophia Newhuis
+title: Brynn Angeletti

 # Username (this should match the folder name)
 authors:
-  - sophia
+  - brynn

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Student
+role: Undergraduate Research

 # Organizations/Affiliations
 organizations: